 With the focused nature of this program, the vocal students do not take electives outside the music curriculum.
 However, Interlochen offers many opportunities to enjoy student, faculty, and guest artists presentations in variety of art forms.

 This summer, students will experience "Opera Week."
 On Tuesday, July 28 and Wednesday, July 29, students will present a program of opera scenes.
 On Friday, July 31 and Saturday, August 1, Interlochen Arts Camp will present a concert version of Aaron Copland's "The Tender Land."
 "The Tender Land" performances will feature guest artists (TBA) and faculty, with opportunities for students in the chorus and select roles.
+Concluding this special week will be a master class with Grammy Award-winning American soprano Christine Brewer.

 Performance Venues and Opportunities